 My very first day back one customer summed up the whole credit card machine situation very well.
 He said, "It asks you a question and doesn't give you any choice of answers, what am I supposed to push?"
 Each time I am at that store I answer the question, " What do I push?” with the same answer for the fortieth million time, "Press the green button, press enter," which in essence means," Yes, the amount is ok."

-I thought and even told the customer who asked that first day, "Sounds a lot like life sometime, it asks you a question, and there doesn't seem to be an answer."
+I thought and even told the customer who asked that first day, "Sounds a lot like life sometimes, it asks you a question, and there doesn't seem to be an answer."
 Sometimes life doesn't seem to give us a choice; there is not a yes or no button.
 We just have to accept our circumstance, continue the process slowly and just enter in.
-The process is sometime confusing and complicated.
+The process is sometimes confusing and complicated.
 We complain A LOT.
-Sometime we feel rejected, just like those unreadable cards.
-Sometime we feel elated when we happen upon events worth celebrating amidst all the confusion, just like those readable cards.
+Sometimes we feel rejected, just like those unreadable cards.
+Sometimes we feel elated when we happen upon events worth celebrating amidst all the confusion, just like those readable cards.

 Sometime when we don't know which way we should turn, when we feel confused, when we feel rejected, a lot of us simply answer all the questions in our lives, with the answer, "There is no answer."
 Like the customers with unreadable, rejected cards, we sometimes give up.